-Jools Holland was born with an unusual musical gift: at the age of eight, he could play the piano fluently by ear and by the time he reached his early teens he was proficient and confident enough to be appearing regularly in many of the pubs in South East London and the East End Docks.
+Born with an unusual musical gift: at the age of eight, Jools Holland could play the piano fluently by ear and by the time he reached his early teens he was proficient and confident enough to be appearing regularly in many of south London’s pubs and clubs.

 Jools and the Rhythm and Blues Orchestra now play an average of 100 live shows a year, touring Britain and the world to audiences of 500,000.